klapen/locust-boilerplate/README.md

 ## Before you start

-This project is to have a quick tool to load test endpoints, using a [CSV file](/src/urls.csv) to configure the endpoints to test.
-For testing, [Locust]() set 2 main variables to configure:
+This project is a quick tool to make load test, using a [CSV file](/src/urls.csv) to configure the test endpoints.
+For testing, [Locust](https://locust.io/) set 2 main variables to configure:

 - Number of users to simulate
 - Hatch rate or the user number to start per second

-To run the `docker-compose` you will need to have [Docker](https://www.docker.com/get-started) installed and running on your machine.
+To run the `docker-compose` option, you will need to have [Docker](https://www.docker.com/get-started) installed and running on your machine.
 If you like terminals and consoles, you will just need to have [Python3](https://www.python.org/download/releases/3.0/) on your machine.

 ## How to use